Monduli/Monduli/README.md

 I have also worked on projects using C and Rust for about 3 months as part of my coursework.
 Additionally, I have been learning the Godot language since September of last year for game development.

-Currently, I work as an AI annotator and full-stack software developer.
+Currently, I work as a game developer, AI annotator, and full-stack software developer.

 While I have not extensively coded in Lua, I interacted with premade Lua scripts for about 3 years when I was 12 years old, marking the beginning of my programming journey in 2007.